-- Reversible encoding - Flexibility, potentially only affecting part of the URI, including the option to keep the primary identification key (e.g. GTIN) uncompressed
+- Reversible encoding such that GS1 identifiers can be extracted without an online lookup. - Flexibility, potentially only affecting part of the URI, including the option to keep the primary identification key (e.g. GTIN) uncompressed. - That the compressed GS1 Digital Link URI is still a valid URL that requires no processing before making a network request.